Dec. 19, 2012

 Prosecution in such cases proves difficult though, as there is no set standard to measure if a person is tired.
 Furthermore, sleep patterns differ which complicates calculating how much rest is needed to eliminate drowsy driving.
 This leaves investigators using traffic cameras, GPS, or data recorders as evidence to prove their cases.
 Changes to laws to make prosecution easier have failed in the past due to the belief that regulations encroach on personal freedoms.

-The Buffalo Auto Accident Attorneys with William Mattar Law Offices point out in order to hold a drowsy driver accountable for civil damages, such as medical bills and other expenses related to a Buffalo Auto Accident, a drowsy driver’s negligence must be proven to be the direct cause of a victim’s injuries.
+The Car Accident Attorneys with William Mattar Law Offices point out in order to hold a drowsy driver accountable for civil damages, such as medical bills and other expenses related to Buffalo Car Accident Injuries, a drowsy driver’s negligence must be proven to be the direct cause of a victim’s injuries.
 They encourage anyone who has been hurt in a drowsy driving accident to explore their legal rights by speaking with a qualified attorney.